- China Tours +

 The Hong Kong Philharmonic presents a special A Harry Little Christmas with Harry Wong.
 The Hong Kong Philharmonic orchestra is a professional orchestra sponsored by the HK government.

-Every night during the season, you can head to Victoria Harbor and watch the free holiday light show of the Symphony of Lights.
-For Christmas, 2018, the entire show has been revamped and modernized.
+Every night during the season, you can head to Victoria Harbour and watch the free holiday light show of the Symphony of Lights.
+For Christmas, 2019, the entire show has been revamped and modernized.
 Many more lasers and LED screens make a bigger spectacle than ever before.

 The best view is along the pedestrian light show called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.